-- a.
-Design specifications and technical requirements are documented. - b.
+- 8. Equipment.
+Contractors responsible for NEOs and NEO-associated activities and facilities must ensure that all equipment used in NEAs (including tooling, testers, and other mechanical and electrical equipment) meet the following requirements. - a.
+Design specifications and technical requirements must be documented. - b.
 Designs must ensure that the nuclear explosive remains in a safe condition should a system or component of the equipment fail. - c.
-Each item used in an NEO must be specifically approved for that operation. - Unapproved movable items must be excluded from the NEA.
-Positive measures must be used to preclude use of facility equipment that is not approved for the NEO and impracticable to remove. - d.
+Each item used in a NEO must be specifically approved for that operation.
+Unapproved movable items must be excluded from the NEA.
+Positive measures must be used to prevent use of facility equipment that is not approved for the NEO and is impracticable to remove. - d.
 Equipment intended to apply energy to a nuclear explosive must incorporate features that limit application of energy to a known safe level. - e.
+Energy sources associated with equipment used in NEAs must be identified, analyzed, characterized, and documented.
+Engineered controls relied upon to protect NEs from these energy sources must be validated through analysis and testing. - f.
 Energetic equipment intended for use in NEAs by emergency responders (e.g., fire department personnel, security force, and radiological protection) must be evaluated and characterized with respect to potential hazards.
-Training of expected responders and NEA workers must address emergency situations to help ensure safety of responders and associated equipment. - 9.
+Training of expected responders and NEA workers must address emergency situations to help ensure safety of responders and associated equipment. - g.
+Attachment 3 of this Order specifies additional requirements for electrical equipment used in NEAs. - 9.
 Maintenance of Facilities, Tooling, and Other Equipment.
-Contractors responsible for NEOs and associated activities and facilities must review maintenance programs and activities for impact on NES.
+Contractors responsible for NEOs and NEO-associated activities and facilities must review maintenance programs and activities for impact on NES.
 Maintenance implementation plans must include a detailed description of maintenance activity control and approval, including limitations on equipment and materials that are allowed in NEAs. - 10.
 Personnel.
-Contractors responsible for and/or involved in NEOs and associated activities must implement training, qualification, and certification programs for personnel that manage, oversee, perform, or directly support these operations and activities.
+Contractors responsible for, or involved in, NEOs and NEO-associated activities must implement training, qualification, and certification programs for personnel that manage, oversee, perform, or directly support these operations and activities.

-In addition to the applicable requirements in 10 CFR Part 712, Human Reliability Program, and DOE O 426.2, Personnel Selection, Training, Qualification, and Certification Requirements for DOE Nuclear Facilities, contractors must provide annual training for personnel assigned to nuclear explosive duty that includes the following NESspecific topics.
+In addition to the applicable requirements in 10 CFR Part 712, Human Reliability Program, and DOE O 426.2, Personnel Selection, Training, Qualification, and Certification Requirements for DOE Nuclear Facilities, current version, contractors must provide annual training for personnel assigned to nuclear explosive duty that includes the following NES-specific topics:

 - a.
 Responsibilities associated with custody of nuclear explosives. - b.
-Use of general and supplemental NESRs an Immediate Action Procedures. - c.
-Site-/facility-,program- and operation-specific safety requirements. - d.
+Use of general and supplemental NESRs and Immediate Action Procedures. - c.
+Site-, facility-, program- and operation-specific safety requirements. - d.
 The purpose, objective, and responsibilities of the two-person concept for operations. - e.
 Explosive safety appropriate for assigned responsibilities.

-For site-/facility-, program-, and operation-specific safety requirements, the annual training requirements under (10)(c) above may be met with training provided during an initial certification or qualification program and through a continued recertification or requalification process provided that the process requires a no less than annual review or demonstration of the knowledge of the safety requirements.
+For site-, facility-, program-, and operation-specific safety requirements, the annual training requirements under paragraph 10.c. above may be met with training provided during an initial certification or qualification program and through a continued recertification or requalification process, provided that the process requires no less than an annual review or demonstration of the knowledge of the safety requirements.